igormironchik/md-pdf/README.md

 ![](mdpdf.png)

 # Known issues

- * Internal Markdown parser does not correspond strictly to CommonMark 0.30, work on this is in progress.

  * I do not support HTML tags in Markdown, as for PDF rendering HTML is unuseful.